-‘Post-injury epilepsy (PIE) is a devastating, unpreventable consequence of traumatic brain injury (TBI) and stroke, which develops in 10–40% of survivors months, or even years later,’ says BGU Professor Alon Friedman, a researcher in the Brain Imaging Research Center and the Zlotowski Center for Neuroscience.
+BGU Professor Alon Friedman, a researcher in the Brain Imaging Research Center and the Zlotowski Center for Neuroscience, says: ‘Post-injury epilepsy (PIE) is a devastating, unpreventable consequence of traumatic brain injury (TBI) and stroke, which develops in 10–40% of survivors months, or even years, later.’

-‘While news of promising drugs likely to prevent the onset of epilepsy has emanated from scientific research, we need to first detect reliable biomarkers in the brain that predict which patients will develop the disease,” says Professor Friedman.
+Professor Friedman says: ‘While news of promising drugs likely to prevent the onset of epilepsy has emanated from scientific research, we need to first detect reliable biomarkers in the brain that predict which patients will develop the disease.’

-‘These findings hold great promise for expediting targeted clinical investigations of EEG dynamics in human patients, which could lead to new approaches for predicting, and eventually treating, epilepsy as well as other neuropsychiatric complications that develop after brain injuries,’ says lead study author Dan Milikovsky, an MD and PhD student at the BGU Zlotowski Center for Neuroscience.
+Lead study author, Dan Milikovsky, an MD and PhD student at the BGU Zlotowski Center for Neuroscience, says: ‘These findings hold great promise for expediting targeted clinical investigations of EEG dynamics in human patients, which could lead to new approaches for predicting, and eventually treating, epilepsy as well as other neuropsychiatric complications that develop after brain injuries.’

 The research team also included Itai Weissberg, Lyn Kamintsky, Osnat Schefenbauer, Liron Sheintuch, Daniel Zelig, and Jonathan Ofer of the BGU Zlotowski Center for Neuroscience; Kristina Lippman of the Institute of Neurophysiology, Charite-University of Medicine Berlin; and Federica Frigerio and Annamaria Vezzani from the Department of Neuroscience, Experimental Neurology, IRCCS-Istituto di Ricerche Farmacologiche Mario Negri in Milan, Italy.

-The study was supported by the European Union Seventh Framework Programme (Epitarget), the Binational Israel-USA Foundation, The German Research Foundation, the Nova Scotia Health Research Foundation, and the Canada Foundation for Innovation.
+The study was supported by the European Union Seventh Framework Programme (Epitarget), the Binational Israel–US Foundation, the German Research Foundation, the Nova Scotia Health Research Foundation, and the Canada Foundation for Innovation.